Tanoto Foundation and UNICEF Launch Indonesia’s First Childhood Development Measurement Tool

-Tanoto Foundation grants Rp.
+Tanoto Foundation, an independent family philanthropy organisation founded by Sukanto Tanoto and Tinah Bingei Tanoto in 1981, grants Rp.
 2.8 billion to UNICEF for the measurement and monitoring of young children’s physical, social, emotional and cognitive development in Indonesia.

 Jakarta, 4 March 2020: The Government of Indonesia is committed to early childhood development and to achieve Sustainable Development Goal (SDG) 4.2, namely:‘By 2030, all girls and boys have access to quality early childhood development, care and pre-primary education so that they are ready for primary education’.